Zistack/Satisfactory-Optimizer/README.md

 Setting a value here constrains the planned factory to consume _at most_ the specified amount of power, in MW.
 Negative values imply that the factory should produce _at least_ that much power.

+### "available_somersloops": Real (optional)

+The factory planner can also optimize the allocation of somersloops to recipes for productivity boosts.
+It would also be able to weigh this against using somersloops to build machines required for certain recipes, but in vanilla Satisfactory the only machine that requires somersloops to build is the Alien Power Augmenter, which provides a power augmentation factor, making it ineligible for machine count search (more in this in the next section).

+Simply specify the number of somersloops that you are willing to dedicate to the factory, and the planner will try to determine the best place for them.

+Note that productivity boosts and overclocking are often synergistic, so it is a good idea to allow the planner to overclock your production recipes when trying to optimize somersloop allocation.

+Also note that, should any power augmentation recipes require somersloops in the construction of their machines, those must be made available for that construction here as well.
+In other words, you are specifying the total number of somersloops that you are willing to allocate to this factory for any purpose, including power augmentation buildings.
+Any somersloops not used in power augmentation buildings _may_ be allocated to boost the productivity of various recipes.

+### "power_augmentation": {"Recipe": Real, ...} (optional)

+Power augmentation recipes are a bit special.
+The factory planner cannot reason about a variable power augmentation factor, because that would make the problem nonlinear.
+If you want to use power augmentation in your factory, then you must manually specify how many machines you would like to dedicate to each recipe.
+There are only two power augmentation recipes available:

+ * "Alien Power Augmenter (Passive)" provides 500MW of power and a 10% power generation boost, tying up 10 somersloops and consuming no resources.
+ * "Alien Power Augmenter (Active)" is like the above, but provides a 30% power generation boost, and consumes 5 Alien Power Matrix per minute.

+Note that a sufficient quantity of somersloops must be made available via the "available_somersloops" field in order for the problem to have a solution.

 ### "max_machine_count": Real (optional)

 For planning extremely large factories, it can be nice to put an upper bound on building count, as game performance becomes a concern.